- Products

 Production costs and market prices of sodium-ion batteries

-The production costs of sodium-ion batteries tend to be lower than those of lithium-ion batteries, mainly due to the cheaper and more abundant raw materials available.
-This could lead to lower market prices and improve the economics of applications based on these batteries.
+The production costs of sodium-ion batteries are tend to be lower than those of lithium-ion batteries, mainly due to cheaper and more readily available raw materials.
+This could lead to lower market prices and improve the economic viability of applications based on these batteries.

 The availability of sodium and other materials necessary for production is a major advantage of sodium-ion batteries.
-Sodium is one of the most common elements on earth and can be extracted at low cost.
+Sodium is one of the most common elements on Earth and can be mined cheaply.
 This reduces dependence on geopolitically unstable regions and rare raw materials.

 Market development and future prospects

-The market for sodium-ion batteries is still at an early stage, but shows great potential for growth.
-With rising demand for sustainable energy storage solutions and increasing pressure to reduce costs, sodium-ion batteries could play a significant role in the coming years.
-Government support and investment in research and development will be crucial to market development.
+The market for sodium-ion batteries is still in an early stage but shows great growth potential.
+With increasing demand for sustainable energy storage solutions and rising pressure to reduce costs, sodium-ion batteries could play a significant role in the coming years.
+Government support and investments in research and development will be crucial for market development.

 Environmental aspects of sodium-ion batteries